poletalks/Pole-Beacon-Android-SDK/README.md

 }
 ```

-8. If Firebase is already using in project for cloud messaging. else ignore.
+8. This Section is only if Firebase is using in project for cloud messaging. else ignore.

     [Receiving messages from multiple senders](https://firebase.google.com/docs/cloud-messaging/concept-options#receiving-messages-from-multiple-senders).
 When requesting registration
 send [senderId](https://firebase.google.com/docs/cloud-messaging/concept-options#senderid)